avishaytal/website/courses/cs278-complexity-theory/spring-2021/index.md

 **The PCP theorem and its connections to Hardness of Approximation (Chapter 11 AB)**

+**Communication Complexity**
+- KW Games
-**Communication Complexity -**KW Games, Lower Bounds on Randomized Communication Complexity
+- Lower Bounds on Randomized Communication Complexity

 **Hardness within P**